-To the extent mutual funds are selected to fill components of the overall investment strategy, the annual advisory fee set forth above does not include the customary fees and expenses associated with investing in mutual funds or other costs of establishing and maintaining an account with mutual funds including Rule 12b-1 fees and expenses.
-Generally, it is the Firm's policy that 12b-1 fees not be paid to the IAR or to the Firm and that if they are paid to the aforementioned parties they are to be credited to the Client account.
+To the extent mutual funds are selected to fill components of the overall investment strategy, the annual advisory fee set forth above does not include the customary fees and expenses associated with investing in mutual funds or other costs of establishing and maintaining an account with mutual funds including 12b-1 fees and expenses.
+Generally, it is the Firm's policy that 12b-1 fees not be paid to the IAR or to the Firm and that if they are paid to the aforementioned parties, they are to be credited to the Client account.

 In some, circumstances, the Firm and or the IAR may receive 12b-1 fees, but receipt of such fees will require disclosing this conflict of interest on Client Agreements.
 Client is advised that, in addition to the annual advisory fee set forth above, each mutual fund in which assets are invested will incur separate investment advisory fees and other expenses for which Client will bear a proportionate share.
 Mutual Fund and ETF securities carry inherent costs and expenses for operating, redemption, and management they may also be subject to contingent deferred sales charges (CDSC charges) that are incurred even if the shares are converted to a different share class rather than sold within a particular period of time.
-Please request individual prospectuses for additional information on these fees.
+Certain funds may assess to clients a mutual fund surcharge in connection with purchases and redemptions.
+Please contact our office for more information or to request individual prospectuses for additional information on these fees.